LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 n.[C] When there is a `strike`, workers stop doing their work for a period of time, usually in order to try to get better pay or conditions for themeselves. adj. `Molten` rock, metal or glass has been heated to a very high temperature and has been a hot, thick liquid. adj.
 Something that is `sour` has a sharp, unpleasant taste like the taste of a lemon.

+## 2022/09/13

+v.
+To `innovate` means to introduce changes and new ideas in the way something is done or made.
+v.
+To `propel` something in a particular direction means to cause it to move in that direction. adj. `Rural` places are far away from large town or cities. n.[C] An `undergraduate` is a student at a university or college who is studying for his or her first degree. n.[VAR] The `landscape` is everything you can see when you look across an area of land including hills, rivers, buildings, trees, and plants. adj.
+Something that is `handy` is useful. n.[U] `Expertise` is special skill or knowledge that is acquired by training, study or practice.
+v.
+If you `hop`, you move along by jumping on one foot. n.[C] A `compus` is an area of land that contains the main buildings of a university or college. n.[C] A `league` is a group of people, clubs, or countries that have joined together for a particular purpose, of because they share a common interest. n.[VAR] If there is a `shortage` of something, there is not enough of it. n.[C] A `vice` is a habit which is regarded as a weakness in someone's character, but not usually as a serious fault. n.[VAR] A `legend` is a very old and popular story that may be true.